lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 [Homebrew Cask](http://caskroom.io/) is an extension for Homebrew that allows you to automate the installation of Mac Apps and Fonts.

-After you have homebrew installed, you'll want to tap and install Homebrew Cask:
+After you have homebrew installed, you'll want to install Homebrew Cask:

 ```bash
 brew install caskroom/cask/brew-cask